hocachoc/hocachoc.github.io/docs/index.md

 ## Let's Connect!

-If you want to chat about DevSecOps, or just geek out about tech, hit me up on [LinkedIn](https://linkedin.com/in/chanvi).
+If you are SysAdmin, IT Operations, Network Engineer or DBS and want to getting started as Junior DevOps Engineer, hit me up on [LinkedIn](https://linkedin.com/in/chanvi).
 Let's make some magic happen!